Marian Rejewski: French help

 At this point, Rejewski ran into difficulties due to the large number of unknowns in the set of equations that he had developed.
-He would later comment in 1980 that it was still not known whether such a set of six equations was soluble without further data.
+He would later comment in 1980 that it was still not known whether such a set of six equations was solvable without further data.
 But he was assisted by cryptographic documents that Section D of French military intelligence (the Deuxième Bureau), under future General Gustave Bertrand, had obtained and passed on to the Polish Cipher Bureau.
 The documents, procured from a spy in the German Cryptographic Service, Hans-Thilo Schmidt, included the Enigma settings for the months of September and October 1932.
 About 9 or 10 December 1932, the documents were given to Rejewski.
 They enabled him to reduce the number of unknowns and solve the wirings of the rotors and reflector.

 There was another obstacle to overcome, however.
 The military Enigma had been modified from the commercial Enigma, of which Rejewski had had an actual example to study.
 In the commercial machine, the keys were connected to the entry drum in German keyboard order ("QWERTZU...").
 However, in the military Enigma, the connections had instead been wired in alphabetical order: "ABCDEF..."
 This new wiring sequence foiled British cryptologists working on Enigma, who dismissed the "ABCDEF..." wiring as too obvious.
-Rejewski, perhaps guided by an intuition about German fondness of order, simply guessed that the wiring was the normal alphabetic ordering.
+Rejewski, perhaps guided by an intuition about a German fondness for order, simply guessed that the wiring was the normal alphabetic ordering.
 He later recalled that, after he had made this assumption, "from my pencil, as by magic, began to issue numbers designating the connections in rotor N. Thus the connections in one rotor, the right-hand rotor, were finally known."